remix-run/react-router/docs/guides/overview.md

 Here's how it works:

-1. You declare your view hierarchy with nested `<Route/>`s and provide them with a React element to handle the route when its active.
+1. You declare your view hierarchy with nested `<Route/>`s and provide them with a React element to handle the route when it's active.

 2. React Router will match the deepest route against the URL, and then activate the entire tree of routes on that branch, nesting all the